 Next time you tell someone your gonna put they're tail in a pine box and they don't believe you, show them your coffin prop sitting in your basement and they'll get the picture loud and clear.

-The Halloween toe pincher coffin is made of fresh new solid top pine wood built to last through years of abuse and comes complete with non attached lid as shown.
+Our Halloween toe pincher coffin is made of fresh new solid top pine wood built to last through years of abuse and comes complete with non attached lid as shown.

 Also if you wish to have a custom size coffin made please feel free to call us for a quote, trust me when I say " Everyone Fits ".

-In regards to custom made coffin abilities we can also make a group purchase of coffins into shell coffins, to make one coffin fits inside of another so that way you can have multiple coffins for stage props or Halloween decorations but not take up a lot of storage room when the haunted attraction show is over.
+In regards to custom made coffin abilities we can also make a group purchase of coffins into shell coffins, to make one coffin fits inside of another so that way you can have multiple coffins for stage props or Halloween decorations but yet not take up a lot of storage room when the haunted attraction show is over.

-Our hand made toe pincher coffin props can be shipped UPS Ground, if you wish to order more than one at a time you may call for a freight shipping quote before ordering unless you just wish to have a single coffin shipped UPS ground.
+Our hand made toe pincher coffin props will be shipped UPS Ground, if you wish to order more than one at a time you may call for a freight shipping quote before ordering unless you just wish to have a single coffin shipped UPS ground.

 Please keep in mind with this being a real solid wood coffin it weighs about 60lbs.

 Our coffins are no joke, they are real, made for the avid serious Halloween haunter and haunted attraction, best of all they're built to out last you.

 Contact us by phone 502-836-3125 for custom coffins and personalized custom options like various religious symbols or lettering burned or carved into the casket lids.

 NOW FOR A LITTLE BIT OF REAL HISTORY OF THE TOE PINCHER COFFIN!